Have you been Charged with Theft by Receiving in Georgia?

 What Has to be Proven to be Convicted

-To be guilty of theft by receiving, the burden is on the prosecution to prove beyond a reasonable doubt that the transaction occurred, and the defendant had knowledge that the goods were stolen.
+To be guilty of theft by receiving in Georgia, the burden is on the prosecution to prove beyond a reasonable doubt that the transaction occurred, and the defendant had knowledge that the goods were stolen.
 Knowledge of wrongdoing is an essential element of the crime of receiving stolen property and must be proven to warrant a conviction.
 This knowledge does not have to be established by direct testimony, but it can be shown through circumstantial evidence, such as the defendant's conduct and behavior, the character of the person from whom the goods were received, what kind of goods were received, and the time of day when received.
 Where the evidence against a defendant is only circumstantial, for the conviction to be upheld, the evidence must be enough to rule out any other explanations than that of the defendant's guilty.
 Ga.
 Code Ann. §38-109.

 Penalty for Theft by Receiving in Georgia